 By Dan Reiter, CFP®, CPA, CDFA

-Divorce is a deeply personal and often turbulent experience.
-It's easy to get caught up in the legal and emotional complexities of the situation and overlook the significant financial implications, especially when it comes to taxes.
+It's easy to get caught up in the legal and emotional complexities of a divorce and overlook the significant financial implications, especially when it comes to taxes.

 We have seen many couples make these mistakes during their divorce, so we want to share them with you so you can avoid the same pitfalls.